richie-south/flying-functions/README.md

-  "invocationUrl": "URL TO INVOC FLYING FUNCTION", "urlId": "ID ONLY USED TO INVOC FLYING FUNCTION", "secretId": "SECRET ID TO REMOVE/UPDATE/VIEW", "name": "NAME OF FLYING FUNCTION"
+  "invocationUrl": "URL TO INVOC FLYING FUNCTION", "urlId": "ID ONLY USED TO INVOC FLYING FUNCTION", "secretId": "SECRET ID TO REMOVE/UPDATE/VIEW", "name": "NAME OF FLYING FUNCTION",
-}
+  "HTTPType": "HTTP REQUEST TYPE FOR YOUR FLYING FUNCTION" }
 ```